If you’re applying for a mortgage, then you will no doubt have to battle with the mortgage jargon that comes with it.

 Tracker rate mortgage

 A tracker rate mortgage tracks the Bank of England’s base rate, although it doesn’t necessarily match it.
 It just rises and falls by the same amount.
-If the base rate is 2% but then rises to 3%, a tracker rate mortgage at 4% will rise to 5%.
+If the base rate is 2% but then rises to 3%, a tracker rate mortgage at 4% may rise to 5%.